-- Business continuity plans are in place with staff members engaged in home working, collaborating via videoconference and other electronic means. - Whilst uncertain, we do not believe that COVID-19 results in a materially adverse effect on our ability to maintain operations and meet obligations as they fall due.
+- Staff members work using a hybrid model of both office and home working, collaborating via videoconference and other electronic means. - COVID-19 did not lead to a materially adverse effect on our ability to maintain operations and meet obligations as they fall due.